klimgeran/xymbassadors/Resources/Symbol_Community_Projects_and_Products.md

 XymHarvestMonitor is a Telegram bot that notifies you when Symbol harvesting has been collected.

-This bot currently supports Japanese and English and Russian.
+This bot currently supports Japanese and English and Russian, Italian.